top of page

 In the Soil, Nothing is Forgotten.

-The Anthropocene shapes our world in ways both visible and unseen, driving the expansion of mass industries that redefine our connection to nature.
-This project explores these forces by focusing on their tangible impacts, revealing the hidden costs of systems that prioritize profit over the well-being of the planet.
+The Anthropocene shapes our world in both visible and hidden ways, driving vast industrial systems that continually reshape our relationship with nature.
+This project examines t h o s e forces by tracing their tangible impacts, revealing the hidden costs of models that place profit above the planet's fragile balance.

 View Gallery